Andy Cannon: Stockport County (loan)

 On 24 March 2022, Cannon moved to Stockport County on loan for the remainder of the season.

 Cannon made his debut for the Hatters on 26 March as a late substitute in the club's 2–0 league victory against Eastleigh and then 3 days later on 29 March made his first start for the club and scored his first goal in Stockport's 5–0 Cheshire Senior Cup victory against Crewe Alexandra.
 Cannon went on to help Stockport secure promotion back to the Football League by winning the National League trophy following a 2–0 win over FC Halifax Town on 15 May 2022.

 Wrexham

 On 9 December 2022, Cannon signed a permanent deal with Wrexham for an undisclosed fee.
+He made 16 appearances after the transfer to help Wrexham secure promotion to League Two.
+In the 2023–24 season, Cannon played in 35 league matches, starting in 31, as Wrexham secured their second consecutive promotion.

+On 9 August 2024, Cannon signed a new contract at Wrexham, extending his commitment until 2026 with an option for 2027.

 Personal life

 On 21 March 2020, it was reported that Cannon had tested positive for COVID-19 during the 2020 pandemic.

-On 7th September 2022, Cannon and his fiancé, gave birth to Cannon’s first child.